Tesena-smart-testing/robotfw-database-comparator/readme.md

 ``robot -t "Compare data between two databases" -v ENV1:DEV -v ENV2:QA --removekeywords name:DatabaseLibrary.ConnectToDatabase -d Report .``

+To run both tests with default arguments, use:
+``robot --removekeywords name:DatabaseLibrary.ConnectToDatabase -d Report .``

 Notes:
 - in the example project, the allowed options for ENV variables are DEV and QA.
 But you can modify it by adding more environments in Config/config.robot and Environments directory.
 - the argument ``--removekeywords name:DatabaseLibrary.ConnectToDatabase`` hides your DB login credentials so that they do not appear in the test log file.